Take the challenge and fight off the ‘summer slide’

 Johns Hopkins University researchers found low-income students are at a higher risk for falling behind over the break, and PBS reports approximately 10 million low-income K-4 students are not reading proficiently.

 Kids get rewarded for reading and receive recognition along the way.
-This year’s event, Go for Gold starts May 21.
-Prize entries can be turned in through July 19, with winners to be announced Thursday, July 22.
+This year’s challenge starts May 20.
+Prize entries can be turned in through July 17, with winners to be announced Thursday, July 21.